AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-mvss-existing-vnet.md

 ms.devlang: na
 ms.topic: article
 origin.date: 03/06/2017
-ms.date: 05/02/2017
+ms.date: 07/24/2017
 ms.author: v-dazen
 ---

-# Add reference to a virtual network to an Azure scale set template
+# Add reference to an existing virtual network in an Azure scale set template

 This article shows how to modify the [minimum viable scale set template](./virtual-machine-scale-sets-mvss-start.md) to deploy into an existing virtual network instead of creating a new one.